InnerSourceCommons/InnerSourcePatterns/project-roles/trusted-committer.md

 * No longer employed by the company

-In each of the above cases a plan for removing access to project resources should agreed upon by both parties.
+In each of the above cases a plan for removing access to project resources should be agreed upon by both parties.
 This includes transitioning their entry in a project's **Trusted Committer** section to a list of past contributors.

 After access is removed it is courteous to [thank the Trusted Committer for